henryl74/3d-artist-personal-website/README.md

 ## Media

-- All images in the website were provided from Cristian Leon.
+- All images in the website were provided by Cristian Leon.

 ## Acknowledgements

 - The README template provided y Code Institute on the sample project README.md from "Project Portfolio 1"
-- The online tutors for all the their help.
+- The online tutors for all their help.
 - The Code Institute slack community.
 - My classmates: Tasha Johnson and Usman Khan.
 - Code Institute student support team, for listening to my concerns and for all the encouragement given.